Parks district program changes: Answers to common questions (Updated April 2014)

-Clark County and Vancouver-Clark Parks and Recreation have completed 26 of 41 youth sports fields included in the Greater Clark Parks District program.
+Clark County has completed 26 of 41 youth sports fields included in the Greater Clark Parks District program.
 These youth sports fields were developed at parks, schools, and sports complexes around the unincorporated urban area.
 Some were stand-alone projects, while others were built at the same time as a park.

 Alki Middle School Soccer Fields